ScooloV/bbpedia/docs/death_zone/blood_bowl_sevens.md

 ### THE INJURY TABLE

 Rather than the standard Injury table, Blood Bowl Sevens uses the following Injury table.
-This is a simplifiedd version of the standard table that is both quick and easy to use:
+This is a simplified version of the standard table that is both quick and easy to use:

 ### BLOOD BOWL SEVENS INJURY TABLE